sheenanick/java-wildlife/README.md

 ## Setup/Installation Requirements

+You will need [gradle](https://gradle.org/gradle-download/) and Postgres installed on your device, and make sure the Postgres server is running.

 In PSQL:
-* CREATE DATABASE wildlife_tracker;
+* `CREATE DATABASE wildlife_tracker;`
-* CREATE TABLE animals (id serial PRIMARY KEY, name varchar, health varchar, age varchar, type varchar);
+* `CREATE TABLE animals (id serial PRIMARY KEY, name varchar, health varchar, age varchar, type varchar);`
-* CREATE TABLE sightings (id serial PRIMARY KEY, animalid int, location varchar, rangername varchar, timestamp timestamp);
+* `CREATE TABLE sightings (id serial PRIMARY KEY, animalid int, location varchar, rangername varchar, timestamp timestamp);`

 In your terminal:
-* Clone this repository from [github](https://github.com/sheenanick/java-wildlife).
+* `$ git clone https://github.com/sheenanick/java-wildlife` to clone this repository
-* Run the main method by typing 'gradle run'.
+* Navigate to the directory and `$ gradle run` to run the application

 View http://localhost:4567 in a web browser of your choice.

 ## Support and contact details

-Please feel free to contact me at sheenanick@gmail.com if you have any issues or questions, ideas or concerns.
+Please feel free to contact sheenanick@gmail.com if you have any issues or questions, ideas or concerns.

 ## Technologies Used

-Java
+* Java
-JUnit
+* JUnit
-Spark
+* Spark
-Gradle
+* Gradle
-PostgreSQL
+* PostgreSQL

 ### License

-*Licensed under GPL.*
+This software is licensed under the MIT license.

 Copyright (c) 2016 **_Sheena Nickerson_**